kartoffels123/AbsorbAndAscend/README.md

 ### Final calculation:

-Each effect's experience is calculated relative to its cost compared to the total cost of the enchantment:
+Each effect's experience is calculated relative to its cost compared to the total cost of the enchantment (i.e. Returning different XP for destruction and illusion if the item used both schools):

 `local effectExperience = (effectCost / enchantmentCost) * totalExperience`